onetep-devel/tutorials/source/T9_hematite_dftu.rst

    :width: 49%

 We indeed obtain a gap between the states but it does not tell us much more.
-To obtain more information we will be plotting the local density of states (LDOS) and the partial density of states (PDOS).
+To obtain more information we will be plotting the local density of states (LDOS) and the projected density of states (PDOS).

 |ldos| |pdos|